muncus/internet-volume/README.md

 :warning: this is a work in progress. :warning:

-The internet is full of useful information, but with the rise of social media, there is also a lot of time-wastey Skinnerbox-style sites that keep you coming back with squirts of dopamine.
-To help curb this behavior, i've started developing the Internet Volume Control, which helps give back some control over how much Noise the internet can deliver.
+The internet is full of useful information, but with the rise of social media, there is also a lot of time-wasting Skinnerbox-style sites that keep you scrolling for hours, getting little doses of dopamine.

+To help curb this behavior, i've started developing the Internet Volume Control, which helps dial down the "noise" by disabling various web sites that I feel are unproductive.

 ## Overview